jinkoso/jinko-mcp/README.md

 # Hotel Booking MCP Server

-A powerful MCP server that let developers add hotel shopping and booking capabilities within their agents.
-Access to 2 millions of hotels with live pricing and booking capabilities.
-Generate incremental revenue starting today.
+We are the first MCP server to access to 2 millions of hotels with shopping and booking capabilities.
+You can integrate our MCP and start to sell within minutes in your agents.
+The prod version is available on request by requesting it on our website https://www.jinko.so/.
+Feel free to reach out!

 MCP (Model Context Protocol) is an open protocol that standardizes how applications provide context to LLMs - think of it as a USB-C port for AI applications, connecting models to external data sources and tools.